 Activity (known as “Mother, May I” in America):

-All of the students except one stand behind the line.
-One student is “it” and stands far ahead of the group with his/her back to the rest of the students.
+Everyone in the class except one person stands behind the line.
+This one person is “it” and stands far ahead of the group with his/her back to the rest of the group.
 He/she may say how many steps the group may take: 1, 2, 3, 4, or 5.The students take that many steps forward.
 The first one to touch the one in the front wins and becomes “it.”

-A. Students who take too many steps must go back to the beginning.
+A. Those who take too many steps must go back to the beginning.